gregorbj/Archive-VisionEval/api/model_system_design.md

 The *run_model.R* file, introduced in the previous section, initializes the model environment and datastore, checks that all necessary packages are installed, checks whether data dependencies can be satisfied, and then runs modules in a specified sequence.
 Data checks are performed before any modules are run to catch any errors prior to save time and the aggravation that occurs when a model run fails in midstream due to incorrect data inputs.
 Data checking in advance is possible because every module includes detailed specifications for its input and output data.
 All scenario input files are checked against specifications to determine whether the required data exist and are correct.
 In addition, the state of the datastore is 'simulated' in the order that each module will be run to determine whether the data each module needs will be available in the datastore.
 After the model has been initialized and all all data checks are satisfactory, the modules are executed in the sequence prescribed in the script.

 The *ModelState.Rda* file is a R binary file that contains a list that holds key variables used in managing the model run.
 The file is created when the model run is initialized and is updated whenever the state of the datastore changes.
+Framework functions read this file when necessary to validate data and to determine that datastore read and write operations can be completed successfully.

 The *logXXXX.txt* file is a text file that is created when the model is initialized.
 This log file is used to record model run progress and any error or warning messages.
 The 'XXXX' part of the name is the date and time when the log file is created.

 The *datastore.h5* file is an hdf5 formatted file that contains the central datastore for the model.
 It's structure is described in detail below.
 Users may use a different name for this file by specifying the name to be used in *parameters.json* file (see below).

 The *defs* directory contains all of the definition files needed to support the model run.
-Two files are required to be present in this directory: *parameters.json* and *geography.csv*.
-The *parameters.json* file contains parameters that are specific to the model and parameters that may be shared by modules.
+Five files are required to be present in this directory: *run_parameters.json*, *model_parameters.json*, *geography.csv*, *deflators.csv*, and *units.csv*.

+The *run_parameters.json* file contains parameters that define key attributes of the model run and relationships to other model runs.
 The file is a [JSON-formatted](http://www.json.org/) text file.
 The JSON format is used for several reasons.
 First, it provides much flexibility in how parameters may be structured.
 For example a parameter could be a single value or an array of values.
 Second, the JSON format is well documented and is very easy to learn how to use.
 It uses standard punctuation for formatting and, unlike XML, doesn't require learning a [markup language](https://en.wikipedia.org/wiki/Markup_language).
 Third, files are ordinary text files that can be easily read and edited by a number of different text editors available on all major operating systems.
 There are also a number of commercial and open source tools that simplify the process of editing and checking JSON-formatted files.

-The *parameters.json* file specifies six mandatory parameters which are:
+The *parameters.json* file specifies the following parameters:

-- **DatastoreName** The name of the datastore.
-This can be any name that is valid for the operating system, but the file extension should be ".h5".
-Example: "datastore.h5".
+- **Model** The name of the model.
+Example: "Oregon-GreenSTEP".

 - **Scenario** The name of the scenario.
 Example: "High-Gas-Price".

 - **Description** A short description of the scenario.
 Example: "Assume tripling of gas prices".
 - **Region** The name of the region being modeled.
 Example: "Oregon".

 - **BaseYear** The base year for the model.
-Example: "2010".
+Example: "2015".

 - **Years** An array of all the 'forecast' years that the model will be run for.
-Example: ["2010", "2050"].
+Example: ["2025", "2050"].

-The *parameters.json* can contain other parameters that need to be available globally to control the execution of the model run script.
-They should not be parameters that are needed by individual modules.
-All parameters used by a module should be included in the module.
-Including module parameters in the list of global parameters would violate the *modularity* and *loose coupling* objectives.
-One exception to this is the *BaseYear* parameter.
-Modules that calculate future values as changes from base year values need to know what the base year of the model is.
-Since the base year depends on the model and not the module, it need to be a model parameter and not a module parameter.
+- **DatastoreName** The name of the datastore.
+It is recommended that this be named "datastore.h5" for all model runs but it can be any name that is valid for the operating system.

+- **DatastoreReferences** This is a listing of other datastores that the framework should look for requested data in.
+This capability to reference other datastores enables users to split their model runs into stages to efficiently manage scenarios.
+For example, a user may wish to model how several transportation scenarios work with each of a few land use scenarios.
+To do this, the user could first set up and run the model for each of the land use scenarios.
+The user could then set up the transportation scenarios and make copies for each of the land use scenarios.
+Then the user would for each of the transportation scenarios reference the datastore of the land use scenario that it is associated with.
+The DatastoreReferences entry would look something like the following (the meaning of the entries is explained below):
+  "DatastoreReferences": {
+    "Global": "../BaseYear/datastore.h5",
+    "2010": "../BaseYear/datastore.h5"
+  }

+- **Seed** This is a number that modules use as a random seed to make model runs reproducible.

+The *model_parameters.json* can contain global parameters for a particular model configuration that may be used by multiple modules.
+For example, a model configuration to be a GreenSTEP model may require some parameters that are not required by a model configuration for an RSPM model.
+For example, the GreenSTEP model uses a parameter that is the total base year DVMT by light-duty vehicles to calibrate a factor used to compute commercial service vehicle travel.
+Parameters in this file should not include parameters that are specific to a module or data that would more properly be model inputs.
+While this file is available to establish global model parameters, it should be used sparingly in order enhance transferrability of modules between different models.

 The *geography.csv* file describes all of the geographic relationships for the model and the names of geographic entities in a [CSV-formatted](https://en.wikipedia.org/wiki/Comma-separated_values) text file.
 The CSV format, like the JSON format is a plain text file.
 It is used rather than the JSON format because the geographic relationships are best described in table form and the CSV format is made for tabular data.
 In addition, a number of different open source and commercial spreadsheet and GIS programs can export tabular data in a CSV-formatted files.
-The structure of the model system geography is described in detail in the following section.
+The structure of the model system geography is described in detail in Section 6.2 below.

+The *units.csv* file describes the default units to be used for storing complex data types in the model.
+The VisionEval model system keeps track of the types and units of measure of all data that is processed.
+The model system recognizes 4 primitive data types and 10 complex data types.
+The primitive data types are data types recognized by the R language: 'double', 'integer', 'character', and 'logical'.
+The complex data types such as 'distance' and 'mass' define types of data that are related and may be converted between related measurement units.
+The *units.csv* describes the default units used to store complex data types in the datastore.
+The file structure and an example are described in more detail in Section 6.3 below.

+The *deflators.csv* defines the annual deflator values, such as the consumer price index, that are used to convert currency values between different years for currency demonination.
+The file structure and an example are described in more detail in Section 6.4 below.

 The *inputs* directory contains all of the input files for a scenario.
 All input files are CSV-formatted text files.
 Each module specifies what input files it needs and names and types of data to be included in the needed files.
 There are several requirements for the structure of input files.
-These requirements are described following the next section on model geography.
+These requirements are described in section 6.5 below.

 #### 6.2.
 Model Geography